Great Lady of Gresik

-Shi Daniang (施大娘), known as the Great Lady of Gresik or Nyai Gede Pinatih (施氏大娘仔俾那智), was a Chinese-Muslim noblewoman from Palembang during the Majapahit era.
+Great Lady of Gresik or Nyai Gede Pinatih was a Chinese-Muslim noblewoman from Palembang during the Majapahit era.
+Her Chinese name is Shishi Daniangzi (施氏大娘仔), abbreviated as Shi Daniang, and her non-Chinese name is Pinatih (俾那智).
 She was the daughter of chieftain xuanweishi Shi Jinqing of Palembang.
-After her father died, Admiral Zheng He of Ming China decided to make her brother the new chieftain of Palembang, so she left Palembang and went to Gresik in east Java to preach her religion to the natives.
+She left Palembang and went to Gresik in east Java to preach her religion to the natives.

 Early life

 Born Shishi Daniangzi (施氏大娘子), she was the eldest daughter of a non-Muslim Chinese business elite, Shi Jinqing, in Palembang.

-Upon her father's death around 1421, a family feud broke out over the control of the family business between her, her brother and sister.
-Eventually, Shi Er-Jie, her younger sister won the feud and gained control of the family business.
+Upon her father's death around 1421, a family feud broke out over the rule of Palembang between her brother, Shi Jisun (施濟孫), and her younger sister, Shi Er-Jie (施二姐).
+Eventually, Shi Er-Jie won the feud and gained the rule.

+As Shi Er-Jie's older sister, she was politically influential during Shi Er-Jie's reign.

 Life in Java

-In the 1440s, Shi Da-jie left for Java and was made a shahbander (port master) of Gresik by the ruler of Majapahit from 1458 to 1483.
+In the 1440s, she left for Java and was made a shahbander (port master) of Gresik by the ruler of Majapahit from 1458 to 1483.
 She reportedly sent her ships to trade in Bali, the Moluccas and Cambodia.

 She was known as Nyai Pinateh, also known as Njai Gede Pinatih.

 In Gresik, she raised a child who would later become one of the Walisongo saints, Sunan Giri (Raden Paku).